ABOUT RED SHIRT DAYTM

-The following are some additional suggested activities that you, your family, school or workplace can do to celebrate and observe National AccessAbility Week and Red Shirt Day.
+Here are some activities that you, your family, friends, school or workplace can do to celebrate Red Shirt Day and educate yourself about disability during National AccessAbility Week.

-- On Red Shirt Day, wear red with your family members or colleagues and post your selfie or group photo on social media with the hashtags #RedShirtDay, #RedForAcccessAbility, #EasterSeals.
-In your post, share the reason why you have chosen to wear red and participate in Red Shirt Day, and what you pledge to do in the year ahead to enhance accessibility and inclusion in your workplace, school, and other community spaces.
+On Red Shirt Day (Wednesday, May 31, 2023), wear red and post a selfie or group photo on social media with the hashtags #RedShirtDay and #RedForAcccessAbility.
+Share why you are wearing red, and what you pledge to do in the year ahead to enhance accessibility and inclusion in your home, workplace, school, or community.

-- Get together with your colleagues, friends and family members to think about accessibility in your home, workplaces, school and community spaces.
+Think about your home, workplaces and community.
 How are they accessible and in what ways are they not?
-What can you and your community do to help make private and public spaces, policies, programs and activities more inclusive and accessible?
+Make a plan of things you can do to make spaces, policies, programs, etc. more inclusive and accessible.

-- Get Involved!
-Look up your local Easter Seals or other organizations serving people with disability in your communities.
-Sign-up to volunteer, donate or organize your own fundraising event to help enable these organizations to provide services in support of people and families with disabilities.
+Look up your local Easter Seals or other organizations serving people with disabilities.
+Sign up to volunteer or donate to help these organizations provide services in support of people with disabilities and their families.